xuyangy/vim-mark/README.md

   default predicate) t:nomarks / w:nomarks / b:nomarks flags.
 - ENH: Allow to tweak the maximum match priority via g:mwMaxMatchPriority for better coexistence with other customizations that use :match / matchadd().
+- ENH: Allow to disable all default mappings via a single g:mw\_no\_mappings configuration flag.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.035!__